basmith85/Job-Listing-Database-Implemented-Website/README.md

 https://people.eecs.ku.edu/~b554s757/index.php

+# Job Application System

+## Purpose

+The Job Application System is a web application designed to facilitate the job application process.
+It allows users to register as either job applicants or employers (companies), view job listings, and apply for jobs.
+Employers can easily manage their job postings and view applicants.

+## Overview

 - Designed and implemented a job listing website for employers and applicants using HTML, CSS, JavaScript, PHP, and MySQL.
 - Database-driven web application with a MySQL backend and PHP integration for data retrieval.
 - Includes a responsive and user-friendly interface that allows users to browse job listings and company information.
 Employers are able to post their job listings so that all applicants can see what is available.
 - Implemented SQL queries to retrieve foreign and shared keys such as applicant info and job listings.

-# Job Application System

-## Purpose

-The Job Application System is a web application designed to facilitate the job application process.
-It allows users to register as either job applicants or employers (companies), view job listings, and apply for jobs.
-Employers can easily manage their job postings and view applicants.

 ## Features